johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

-Kaspay consisted of payment bot (available at FB Messenger, Telegram, Line, and Kaskus Chat), wallet, voucher, and invoice system which are developed with Spring Framework with Java 8 for the backend, and React JS for the frontend.
+Kaspay consisted of payment bot (available at FB Messenger, Telegram, Line, and Kaskus Chat), wallet, voucher, and invoice system which are developed with Spring Framework with Java 8 for the backend, and React for the frontend.